harunsasmaz/concurrent-servers/README.md

 # Concurrent Servers

-Different approaches of socket servers to practice with.
+Different approaches of TCP servers to practice.
+Starting from simple sequential server and goes step by step to improve the performance.

 ## Dependencies